kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 You can find more details in the pull request [#122082](https://github.com/kubernetes/kubernetes/pull/122082).

 ### Removal of CephFS volume plugin
-[CephFS volume plugin](/docs/concepts/storage/volumes/#cephfs) was removed in this release and the `cephFS` volume type became non-functional.
+[CephFS volume plugin](/docs/concepts/storage/volumes/#cephfs) was removed in this release and the `cephfs` volume type became non-functional.

 It is recommended that you use the [CephFS CSI driver](https://github.com/ceph/ceph-csi/) as a third-party storage driver instead.
 If you were using the CephFS volume plugin before upgrading the cluster version to v1.31, you must re-deploy your application to use the new driver.

 CephFS volume plugin was formally marked as deprecated in v1.28.

 ### Removal of Ceph RBD volume plugin
-This release removed the [Ceph RBD volume plugin](/docs/concepts/storage/volumes/#rbd) and its CSI migration support, making the Ceph RBD volume type non-functional.
+This release removed the [Ceph RBD volume plugin](/docs/concepts/storage/volumes/#rbd) and its CSI migration support, making the `rbd` volume type non-functional.

 It's recommended that you use the [RBD CSI driver](https://github.com/ceph/ceph-csi/) in your clusters instead.
 If you were using Ceph RBD volume plugin before upgrading the cluster version to v1.31, you must re-deploy your application to use the new driver.